Next.js Deployment

 In order to deploy your code, navigate to the "Code Delivery" tab.

-- Copy SSH public key and add it to your SCM provider (GitHub, GitLab)
+- Connect GitHub using OAuth or copy the SSH public key and add it to your SCM provider (GitHub, GitLab, Bitbucket)

 - Copy your repo URL and add it here in "Git Repository URL", select branch and "Clone Repository"